Warning signs that your gas appliance requires immediate attention are:

 SOURCES & HEALTH CONCERNS OF GASES

-- Car exhausts emit a concoction of toxic fumes including carbon monoxide (lethal), carbon dioxide, nitrogen oxides, carbon particles, particulates, ultrafine particles (diesel), dioxins and hydrocarbons such as benzene.
+- Vehicle exhausts.
+More people die from breathing outdoor air in Australia, than they do from the road toll.
+Vehicle exhaust emit a concoction of toxic fumes including carbon monoxide (lethal), carbon dioxide, nitrogen oxides, carbon particles, particulates, black and elemental carbon, ultrafine particles (diesel), dioxins and hydrocarbons such as benzene.
 Several of these are known to cause cancer, exacerbate asthma and hay fever and can even trigger heart disease.
 This is why building biologists recommend a garage NEVER be attached to a home.

 - Unflued and faulty gas appliances such as gas stoves, heaters and internal gas hot water services may emit nitrogen dioxide, sulphur dioxide, carbon dioxide, formaldehyde and carbon monoxide which may cause fatigue and drowsiness as well as flu like symptoms, coughs, colds, headaches, asthma and even death.
 They can also produce significant amounts of humidity into the indoor air mass which could provide ideal conditions for mould to grow.